The Abyss Surrounds Us: Plot

 Cassandra Leung is at a dawn check up of her Reckoner Durga, one of many genetically engineered sea monsters bred and trained by Cas' family business.
 The Reckoners and their trainers act as paid protection for ships passing through the dangerous NeoPacific ocean.
 While checking up with Durga, Cas notes that it's making strange noises.
 She speaks to her mother, the lead biologist working on the Reckoner program, about this issue.
 Her mother suggests that her concerns are just nervousness for her first mission as Reckoner trainer.
 Cas begrudgingly relents.

 The next day Cas boards the Nereid, a luxury cruise ship she is tasked to protect with Durga.
 As the days move forwards Cas grows increasingly concerned with Durga's heath, as its strange noises grow to violent tremors and the water becomes thick with its blood.
 Despite this, the captain of the Nereid rejects the idea of turning around.
 This is revealed to be a mistake when Cas wakes to news that a pirate ship was spotted approaching The Nereid.
 Durga, being too weak to fight the pirates, is brutally killed in front of Cas.
 The Nereid is then boarded by pirates, the crew is murdered, and Cas is dragged aboard the pirate ship Minnow.
 After a suicide attempt, she is brought before the captain of the Minnow, the notorious pirate Santa Elana.
 Santa Elana presents Cas with a Baby Reckoner, still in an embryonic sac, that she is to train for use by the Minnow against other Reckoners.
 Cas then becomes the ward of Swift, one of Santa Elana's lieutenants.
 Swift is to make sure Cas successfully raises the Reckoner pup, and becomes situated within the Minnow's culture.
 An arrangement neither are pleased with.

 Cas next faces danger when she has to undergo the complicated process of birthing the Reckoner pup from its embryonic sac, knowing that if she fails she will likely die with it.
 The sac is carefully cut open with the Reckoner being safely released into a small pool.
-With the pup born Cas spends her time either on the training deck with the Reckoner baby she names Bao, or by Swifts side.
+With the pup born Cas spends her time either on the training deck with the Reckoner baby she names Bao, or by Swift's side.
 Cas and Bao are often locked in the training deck together as Cas nurtures the infant Reckoner.
-Cas and Swift are made similarly inseparable by the consent threat of Cas being murdered or assaulted by a pirate in Swifts absence.
+Cas and Swift are made similarly inseparable by the constant threat of Cas being murdered or assaulted by a pirate in Swifts absence.